 For SEO, your goal should be to have only 1 canonical version of a URL.
 Canonical URLs are the HTML link element that tells search engines that this is the URL you want them to surface for each page.

-Make sure your website does a good job of URL rendering, mobile page rendering, and mobile-focused markup to take your efforts beyond meeting the burdens of Google’s mobile-specific updates and guidelines and to ensure that all the SEO possible is driving top rankings on the search results that will also drive click-through rates.
+Make sure your website does a good job of URL rendering, mobile page rendering, UX design, and mobile-focused markup to take your efforts beyond meeting the burdens of Google’s mobile-specific updates and guidelines.
+Doing so also ensures you can rank high on search engines and drive click-through rates.